divyaYelmakanne/ai-safety/README.md

+## 💡 Motivation

+As LLMs become widespread, ensuring they respond safely is crucial.
+This notebook helps test model behavior before deployment.

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.